 Between sky-high piles of regulatory guidelines and compliance standards for your business higher than ever, it’s easy to get overwhelmed.
 Ensuring all the necessary requirements are being met across your company can be expensive, time-consuming and nearly impossible without the right compliance tools to help.

 Utilizing Enterprise Risk Management (ERM) software helps to establish a known web of interconnections, eliminating limitations and confusion of siloed departments.
-Within GRC software, a compliance management functionality assists with identification, monitoring and neutralization of risks, making board and regulatory reports easier to conduct and maintain with a set of bespoke GRC tools.
+Within GRC system, a compliance management functionality assists with identification, monitoring and neutralization of risks, making board and regulatory reports easier to conduct and maintain.

 With LogicManager’s compliance software solutions such as SOX compliance software, GDPR Compliance software and HIPAA compliance software, all of your compliance activities and workflows will be streamlined with a risk-based approach, saving you time and money while keeping your exemplary reputation intact.
 Our ERM software also enables you to move beyond compliance and leverage a broad scope of organizational knowledge to focus on strategic goals and operational risks.